 Now it might seem odd (or not) that I, a black man who resides in the United States, isn't interested in speaking publicly about racism.
-As a clinician I can tell you that in my years of practice I have long come to appreciate that by treating only the symptoms a client presents with one of two things will happen, either the symptoms will get worse or new symptoms will emerge.
+As a clinician, I can tell you that in my years of practice, I have long come to appreciate that by treating only the symptoms a client presents, one of two things will happen: either the symptoms will get worse or new symptoms will emerge.

 With the practice of empathy, youth are taught to practice being considerate to others from these simple baseline questions.

 "How would you want people to treat you if you were in that position?"

 Once people begin to see themselves as being powerless over most facets in their lives regardless of their circumstances, or what they believe their circumstances to be, flexibility in thinking sets in.